Edward John Drake

-Edward John Drake (born 26 December 1990) is an Australian screenwriter and film director based in Los Angeles, California.
+Edward John Drake is an Australian screenwriter and film director based in Los Angeles, California.

-Film
+Film and other media

+Drake's first production was Where Were You (2010), a short web series in the zombie genre which was made for just under $150.
+The series explores the ways in which a real-world pandemic would affect the modern world by looking at seven key interwining stories at different stages of the infection.
+WWY was a finalist in the inaugural competition of Movie Network's Movie Extra WebFest.

+Animals (2012), Drake's first feature film, began shooting in Newport on January 14, 2012, starring Sweeney Young, Melissa Howard, Jeremy Kewley, Reg Gorman and Scott Brennan.

 Drake worked repeatedly with Bruce Willis: He wrote and directed the films Cosmic Sin, starring Bruce Willis, Frank Grillo, and Adelaide Kane, and Apex (2021), starring Neal McDonough and Bruce Willis.
 He wrote and executive produced Breach, starring Willis and Thomas Jane.

 Of his non-Willis-work, he wrote and directed Broil, starring Johnathan Lipnicki, Lochlyn Munro, and Timothy V. Murphy.
 The film was selected for Fantaspoa 2020 and several other film festivals.

 Awards

 Drake is the 2020 winner of the Austin Film Festival Screenwriting Award (Dramatic) for The Young Woman.